charles-uno/charles-uno.github.io/_posts/2017-04-14-great-british-bake-off.md

 In the second week, on the other hand, a pattern is clear:

-![Episode 2: Separating the Wheat from the Chaff](/assets/images/wide/gbbo-ep2.svg) *Scoring well in the second episode's technical challenge is a decent predictor that a baker will make it to the finals.
-Technical rank in the first episode has no such predictive power.*
+![Episode 2: Separating the Wheat from the Chaff](/assets/images/wide/gbbo-ep2.svg)
+<p class="figure-caption">Scoring well in the second episode's technical challenge is a decent predictor that a baker will make it to the finals.
+Technical rank in the first episode has no such predictive power.</p>

 Performance in the first episode is a proxy for each baker's intrinsic strengths: creativity, attention to detail, and the ability to master new techniques[^2].
 It does not seem that the contest is decided by these strengths.
 If a baker places in the top 3 in the first week's technical challenge, we haven't got a clue whether or not they'll make it to the finals.